rhythmictech/terraform-aws-awx/README.md

 # terraform-aws-awx
-Spin up AWX in AWS
+Spin up AWX in AWS Fargate

 ## About